dagstuhl-hackathon17/dagstuhl-hackathon17.github.io/index.md

 The hackathon will bring together advanced students and early career researchers with senior scientists from academia and industry.
 The hackathon will consist of some technical background sessions and mostly hands-on hacking.

-Plese note that the GI-Dagstuhl Hackathon will take place one week after [IETF 99](https://ietf.org/meeting/99/index.html) in Prague, which will offer an official [two-day hackathon](https://ietf.org/hackathon/index.html).
+Please note that the GI-Dagstuhl Hackathon will take place one week after [IETF 99](https://ietf.org/meeting/99/index.html) in Prague, which will offer an official [two-day hackathon](https://ietf.org/hackathon/index.html).
 We highly encourage participants of the GI-Dagstuhl Hackathon to attend the IETF as well, to warm up and experience overall two weeks of protocol engineering and hacking.

 ## News